 So how do we achieve that with the kick?
 Well, there are a few things you can do.
 First off, whip out that hi-pass filter and apply it to everything in your session except the kick!
 Ok, it's not a hard fast rule, there are other things that you want to have some low end.
 But for the most part, you gotta make room.
 I typically hi-pass guitars anywhere from 100 Hz, sometimes up to even 250 Hz.
 Vocals usually start around 150 Hz up, keys 120 Hz and up, etc. Clear out that low end for the kick.
 Sometimes, mixers will hi-pass the kick drum up higher and let the bass guitar or bass synth sit way down low.
 That's an approach, but I prefer to let my kick own the low sub frequencies.

 Second, get your stereo image right.
 Try to get your guitars, keys, synths, shakers, as many things as you can off to the sides.
 This can clear up room in the centre to allow the attack and thump of the kick to come through without fighting for it.
 Now I will say, it's probably still a good idea to check your mix in mono, and use EQ to carve out some space for the kick.
 I would argue that the majority of listeners are doing so in stereo, but places such as Instagram, convert audio to mono.
 Also, most phone speakers are mono, so you'll have to account for that as well.

 Well, that's it for now!
-I hope that helps you get yourself an awesome kick drum sound :) Feel free to comment below and provide any other tips you have for making the kick drum sound huge.
+That’s how to make a kick drum sound good :) Feel free to comment below and provide any other tips you have for making the kick drum sound huge.
 And follow us on social and sign up for our mailing list to get more updates from Velveteen!